Petergatsby/GleepostAPI/readme.md

 ##POST /posts
-required parameters: id, token, text optional parameters: url, tags, video
+required parameters: id, token, text optional parameters: url, tags, video, poll-expiry, poll-options

 If set, url must be a url previously returned from [/upload](#post-upload).
 If the image url is invalid, the post will be created without an image.